DIPlib/diplib/DIPthoughts.md

 ## Fourier Transform

-The function `FourierTransform` will have an extra option: "fast" or "fastest", which causes the algorithm to pad the data with zeros before doing the transform. "fast" pads to a multiple of 2, 3 and/or 5, "fastest" to a multiple of 2.
-Note that the output Fourier domain will be larger too, and cannot be simply cropped.
-This is sometimes OK, for example when computing convolutions.
-The convolution result will be different because of the zero padding, but the effects would be relevant only near the image edges.

 If the *FFTW* library is installed on the user's system, *DIPlib* will link against it and use it to compute the FT.
 The CMakeLists script will have a setting that disables this behaviour, as *FFTW* uses a GNU license and we want *DIPlib* to be totally unencumbered by licenses.
 When not using *FFTW*, the built-in FFT algorithm is used.
-We'll copy the FFT from *OpenCV*, which uses the MIT license. *KissFFT* is also an option, though seemed slower in my first test (to be repeated).

-## Colour space conversion

-    dip::ColourConverter colourConverter;
-    colourConverter.Define( "newspace", 3 );
-                                    // "newspace" has 3 channels.
-    colourConverter.Register( rgb2new, "rgb", "newspace", cost );
-                                    // cost is optional, default = 1
-    colourConverter.Register( new2rgb, "newspace", "rgb" );
-    colourConverter.Register( new2grey, "newspace", "grey" );
-                                    // cost is optional, default = 1e9
-    colourConverter.Register( grey2new, "grey", "newspace" );
-    colourConverter.Convert( img, img, "newspace" );
-                                    // convert img to 'newspace', write output in img

-The object constructor registers the standard colour conversion functions, the user can allocate new functions.
-These functions compute the conversion for a single pixel (or a whole buffer of them?), and have the form

-    rgb2new( FloatArray in, FloatArray out )

-...or something more similar to what `dip::Framework::Scan` uses.

-The color converion functions could be objects derived from a base class.
-Making them into objects allows them to carry information, and lets the user interact with them in ways that otherwise must be made explicit in the `dip::ColourConverter` class.
-For example, the RGB converter could carry a whitepoint value, that the user can set by interacting directly with the RGB object.
-(It's not really clear yet how...)
-This seems better than my original idea of having the whitepoint attached to the image (which is also how we do it in *DIPimage*).

-With the conversion path as a list of function/object pointers, we call the point-scanning framework and for each pixel we call each of the functions in the path.
-For efficiency, these functions could iterate over a line, like all the other FrameWork callback functions do.
-We'd generate a temporary buffer that is large enough to contain the largest vector representation along the conversion path.
-For example: RGB->CMYK->QWT requires the intermediate CMYK pixel data to be stored somewhere.
-It does not fit into the buffer for QWT (ficticious), which has only space for 3 values per pixel, so an intermediate buffer with 4 values per pixel must be made.

 ## Processing images -- how to access and modify pixels